-EXPLANATION - Matter in bolded italics is new; matter between brackets [omitted material] is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material is material to be omitted.

-AN ACT relating to planning and zoning; requiring that land use decisions take into account military installations; requiring that notice of certain land use hearings be given to the commander of a military installation; and providing other matters properly relating thereto.
+AN ACT relating to land use planning; requiring that certain land use plans and regulations take into account military installations; requiring that notice of certain land use hearings be given to the commander of a military installation in certain circumstances; authorizing the military to appeal certain land use decisions; and providing other matters properly relating thereto.